blacksmithgu/obsidian-dataview/docs/fields.md

 - `file.tags`: An array of all tags in the note.
 Subtags are broken down by each level, so `#Tag/1/A` will be stored in the array as `[#Tag, #Tag/1, #Tag/1/A]`.
 - `file.etags`: An array of all explicit tags in the note; unlike `file.tags`, does not include subtags.
+- `file.inlinks`: An array of all incoming links to this file.
+- `file.outlinks`: An array of all outgoing links from this file.
 - `file.aliases`: An array of all aliases for the note.

 If the file has a date inside its title (of form `yyyy-mm-dd` or `yyyymmdd`), or has a `Date` field/inline field, it also has the following attributes: